vhonchar/aem-cli/README.md

 **NOTE**
 This command will wait until startup is finished if run with detached option.

-## aem installPkg
+### aem installPkg

 Usage: `aem installPkg [options] <zipFile>`

 Upload specified ZIP file to AEM and install it.
+Supports URL as source.

 Options: